-- 1) Be involved in at least three council service programs. - 2) Attend at least three council business meetings. - 3) Receive their Formation and Knighthood Degrees. - 4) Meet with their council's insurance representative. - 5) Recruit at least one new member.
+- 1) Be involved in at least three council service programs. - 2) Attend at least three council business meetings. - 3) Meet with their council's insurance representative. - 4) Recruit at least one new member.

 Keep in mind, the main focus of the program is to get new members actively involved in their council from the very beginning.
 Qualification cards help new members keep track of their progress toward attaining the "Shining Armor Award" as their Grand Knight verifies each completed requirement.